-Weakness in the Program: Combined Department & Scattered Faculty Offices.
-Historians are part of a department of three disciplines, and some faculty offices are far removed from the others.
-For some accrediting bodies it is important for departments to be autonomous (not merged with other disciplines) and for faculty offices to be near each other and in proximity with the department office so as to promote interaction and discussion about the program, students, and policies.
+Weakness in the Program: Combined Department & Scattered Faculty program, students, and policies.
 Departments organized in this way are more easily able to maintain a coherent, shared vision, and have regular discourse about the structure of the major, curriculum reform, student advising, assessment, and teaching.
 [This item has appeared since our 2009 report].